Matte 3D render of curled cinnamon bark sticks in warm amber tones

 2. Massage with firm, slow pressure for 60 seconds per area

-A little goes a long way.
 The warming effect builds after application.

 Shop Cinnamon Protector Oil — Handcrafted in California with Cinnamon, Dragon's Blood, Peppermint, Ginger, Eucalyptus, and Camellia Oil. $24.